Cody Decker: San Diego Padres

 Decker split the 2013 season between San Antonio and Tucson, hitting 19 home runs (second among Padres minor leaguers) with 70 RBIs.
 He was third in the Pacific Coast League in slugging percentage (.534).

-In 2014, Decker tied for fourth in the Pacific Coast League (PCL) in home runs with 27 for the AAA El Paso Chihuahuas, and led all Padres minor leaguers in homers.
-He also tied for third among Padres minor leaguers in RBIs, with 79.
+In 2014, Decker tied for fourth in the Pacific Coast League (PCL) in home runs with 27 for the Triple–A El Paso Chihuahuas, and led all Padres minor leaguers in homers.
+He also tied for third among Padres minor leaguers in RBI, with 79.
 He was named a 2014 MiLB.com San Diego Organization All Star.

 In 2015, he was a PCL mid-season All Star with El Paso, and an MiLB.com San Diego Organization All Star.
 Decker had the fourth-best home run/at bat ratio in the league, with a homer every 17.78 at bats.
 On May 11, 2015, he was voted PCL Player of the Week.
 Through 2015, he was the all-time minor league home run leader for the Padres, with 154.
 Sam Geaney, the Padres Director of Player Development, described him as "big-time right-handed power."
 Afterwards, newspaper El Paso Times called him "the most popular player during the El Paso Chihuahuas' first two seasons."
 Announcer Tim Hagerty said he had not ever seen a ballplayer connect with a team's fan base as Decker did with El Paso.

 Decker made his Major League debut with the Padres on September 14, 2015, after 2,566 at bats in 761 games over seven seasons while playing in the minor leagues.
 At the time, his 154 home runs in the minors were the most by any MLB-affiliated minor league player since he was drafted in 2009, and the most ever by a Padres minor leaguer.
 Decker went hitless with an RBI in 11 at bats, and became a free agent after his debut season.

+Kansas City Royals

+Decker signed a minor league contract with the Kansas City Royals on December 3, 2015.
+In seven games for the Triple–A Omaha Storm Chasers, he went 5–for–18 (.278) with three home runs and five RBI.

+Colorado Rockies

+Decker was traded to the Colorado Rockies on April 20, 2016.
+He played in 14 games for the Triple–A Albuquerque Isotopes, batting .208/.246/.377 with two home runs and four RBI.
+Decker was released by the Rockies organization on May 17.

-Royals/Rockies/Red Sox
+Boston Red Sox

-Decker signed with the Kansas City Royals on December 3, 2015.
-They traded him to the Colorado Rockies on April 20, 2016, who released him on May 17, 2016.
-On June 13, 2016, Decker signed a minor league deal with the Boston Red Sox, who assigned him to the Portland Sea Dogs in the AA Eastern League.
+On June 13, 2016, Decker signed a minor league contract with the Boston Red Sox, who assigned him to the Portland Sea Dogs in the Double-A Eastern League.
+In 63 games for Portland, he slashed .232/.284/.481 with 14 home runs and 37 RBI.
+Decker elected free agency following the season on November 7.